* Please note that certain devices may use different wording to describe these permissions.*

-SwiftKey's learned language file is stored on your SD card (or equivalent).
+Microsoft SwiftKey stores your learned language file on your SD card (or equivalent).
 We are constantly fine-tuning your learned language file based upon your own communication patterns.
-When you add new words to SwiftKey, this file will be modified to provide you with SwiftKey user-specific predictions.
+When you add new words to your Microsoft SwiftKey Keyboard, this file will be modified to provide you with Microsoft SwiftKey user-specific predictions.
 Themes are also saved to the SD card.

 Manage internal storage contents: